avorus-soft/avorus/docs/install/README.md

 ## Automagic install

-Run this snippet and follow the propmts that appear on screen:
+Run this snippet and follow the prompts that appear on screen:

 > The automatic installer requires `git` and `jq`.<br>
 > If you are using a Debian-like distribution, install these by running:<br> > `sudo apt update && sudo apt install git jq`